 LED lighting is one of the most inexpensive improvements.
 Since lighting is the most used energy source in a home, LED lights can give substantial savings on your electrical bills.
 Typical cost is $25 per can light and $7-10 per bulb.

 Solar power has become more efficient than ever and can help not only reduce your home’s carbon footprint but also the amount of money you pay every single month for using the power from “the grid”.
 The average residential system costs around $10,000 after rebates, incentives, and tax credits.

 Spray foam is the best insulation available on the market.
 It gives you the highest R-Value, R6/inch.
-R-value is resistance to heat flow, the higher the R-value the better.
-We use a low-pressure system which is much safer to use in residential retrofits.
-Our closed cell foam is fully cured within 1 hour, as opposed to high-pressure spray foam that can take 24+ hours for it to cure.
-In most cases we apply 3″ or R18 of closed cell Polyurethane spray foam.
+R-value is resistant to heat flow (the higher the R-value the better).
+We use a low-pressure system, which is much safer to use in residential retrofits.
+Our closed cell foam is fully cured within 1 hour, as opposed to high-pressure spray foam that can take 24+ hours to cure.
+In most cases, we apply 3″ or R18 of closed cell Polyurethane spray foam.
 This runs $7 a sq ft.

 Whole House Fan Price:

-There are many options when it comes to windows and variables that can drastically change the cost.
-These numbers should only be used for a rough ball park.
+There are many options when it comes to windows, and there are a few variables that can drastically change the cost.
+These numbers should only be used for a rough ballpark.
 Here is what you can expect to pay for different types of windows:

 - For a high-quality Vinyl Window $850 per opening (life span 25-30 years).

 - Aluminum Clad Window $1,500-1,800 per opening (Lifespan 30-40 years)